Agarwood Oil Information

 This is the legendary "tree from the garden of Eden" where Adam and Eve were only allowed to take cuttings from the agarwood tree.

-For more on agarwood visit the agarwood information page at our sister business Pure Perfume Oils.
+For more information, or to find some organic agarwood oil or incense, please visit the agarwood page at Pure Perfume Oils.